 Mobile UX Reports: once visitors come to your website via organic search, it’s important to provide them with a great experience on mobile.
 Users are becoming less and less loyal to brands so are likely to switch quickly when confronted with a poor experience on mobile

 Seeing website traffic in crawl data will help you assess the importance of issues and help you decide which pages to fix first.
-Sorting and filtering the data in WES reports according to GSC data provides clear insights into the importance of pages, so you can easily assess where you should start implementing optimisation measures.
+Sorting and filtering the data in reports according to GSC data provides clear insights into the importance of pages, so you can easily assess where you should start implementing optimisation measures.

 Save time, and make sure you're delivering a great experience to users who land on your website from Search!